Mwang413/mwang.github.io/Projects/Completed/YouTube Video Analysis/README.md

 Simple Ordinary Least Square models are built for some of the attributes within the data, such as a video's likes, dislikes and comments.

-Please enjoy the many graphs and stat-phile things.
+Please enjoy the many graphs and stat-phile 💌 things!